Coupé utility: South American models

-Since the 1970s, utes have been built in Brazil under European car-maker badges, usually based on hatchbacks.
-For example, the Ford Courier was based on the Ford Fiesta MkIV.
-Current examples include the Chevrolet Montana, based on the Opel Corsa and later on the Chevrolet Agile, the Peugeot Hoggar, based on the South American Peugeot 207, the Volkswagen Saveiro, based on the Volkswagen Gol, and the Fiat Strada, based on the Fiat Palio.
+Since the 1970s, utes have been built in Brazil, usually based on hatchbacks.
+Current examples include the Chevrolet Montana, based on the Onix; the Volkswagen Saveiro, based on the Gol; and the Fiat Strada, based on the Argo.
+Unlike previous generations, the current Montana and Strada have different frnt-end bodywork than their sister models.

 Other South American coupé utility models: